isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-latex-paint-from-metal/index.md

 ##  How to Remove Latex Paint from Metal (Step-by-Step)

-First, you can remove paint from metal objects using boiling water, including knobs, hinges, or [hardware](https://thecraftsmanblog.com/how-to-restore-old-hardware/), etc. Here are the materials, tools, and equipment for the paint removal job.
+First, you can remove paint from metal objects using boiling water, including knobs, hinges, or [hardware](https://thecraftsmanblog.com/how-to-restore-old-hardware/),etc. Here are the materials, tools, and equipment for the paint removal job.

 ###  Materials and Tools You'll Need